dantean/Humble-Book-Collector/README.md

 ## Special Thanks 🙏

-* Instructor Phil loy and tutor Juno Nguyen both helped me tremendously in all stages of this project.
-I couldn't have done it without either of you!
+* Instructor Phil loy and tutors Juno Nguyen and Carlin Shaw all helped me tremendously in all stages of this project.
+I couldn't have done it without any of you!
 * ChatGPT for helping me find syntax errors and typos.
 The best replacement for Clippy I could ever ask for! 📎📎📎📎

 ![University of Miami](./assets/umlogo.png) ![edX](https://img.shields.io/badge/edX-%2302262B.svg?style=for-the-badge&logo=edX&logoColor=white)